-Innsbruck finds new approaches for effective noise protection in the West
+Innsbruck is finding new approaches for effective noise protection in the west

 Transparenz: Redaktionell erstellt und geprüft.